coleifer/peewee/docs/peewee/example.rst

 Example app
 ===========

 We'll be building a simple *twitter*-like site.
 The source code for the example can be found in the ``examples/twitter`` directory.
 You can also `browse the source-code <https://github.com/coleifer/peewee/tree/master/examples/twitter>`_ on github.
+There is also an example `blog app <https://github.com/coleifer/peewee/tree/master/examples/blog>`_ if that's more to your liking.

 The example app uses the `flask <http://flask.pocoo.org/>`_ web framework which is very easy to get started with.
 If you don't have flask already, you will need to install it to run the example: